 WHAT I LEARNED: 1.
 Before the first issue “AFA 2007” was available in September 2006, the magazine actually began as Al-Anon’s second book “Al-Anon Faces Alcoholism” way back in 1965.
 (You can click here to read my review of item # B-1 – the 2nd edition of that book.)
 Per page 369 of “Many Voices, One Journey” (item # B-31), “In the previous five years, members had distributed copies of the special September issue of The Forum as part of a fellowship-wide public outreach campaign.”

-In the “2002 World Service Conference (WSC) Summary” (item # P-46), page 76 notes: “Over 78,000 issues of the September 2001 magazine provided an opportunity for members to present Al-Anon’s hope to professionals.
+Page 76 in the “2002 World Service Conference (WSC) Summary” (item # P-46) notes: “Over 78,000 issues of the September 2001 magazine provided an opportunity for members to present Al-Anon’s hope to professionals.
 This special expanded edition of The Forum contained personal stories from members who were referred to Al-Anon by professionals.”

 I have copies of the 2001, 2002, 2004, & 2005 September Forum editions (see animated gif below) & they do look like they are made up of half Forum articles & the other half are articles that I’m more accustomed to seeing in the “AFA” magazines.
 In fact, these special September editions include the “Dear Reader” letter written by the World Service Office’s Executive Director that are common at the beginning of every “AFA” (except for 2017’s edition – see my review about the 2017 issue by clicking here.)
 I’ll cover these September Forum issues more in detail in their own individual posts in the future… I just wanted to touch on them briefly here as part of the evolution leading up to the first true “AFA” magazine.